zeromq/czmq/README.md

 <A name="toc4-176" title="zloop - event-driven reactor" />
 #### zloop - event-driven reactor

 The zloop class provides an event-driven reactor pattern.
 The reactor handles socket readers (not writers in the current implementation), and once-off or repeated timers.
 Its resolution is 1 msec.
 It uses a tickless timer to reduce CPU interrupts in inactive processes.

 This is the class interface:

     //  Callback function for reactor events
-    typedef int (zloop_fn) (zloop_t *loop, void *socket, void *args);
+    typedef int (zloop_fn) (zloop_t *loop, void *socket, void *arg);

     //  Create a new zloop reactor
     zloop_t *